25 October 2020

 A glamour girl stand-in for the studio's two biggest stars

 June Haver was born June Stovenour in Rock Island, Illinois.
 She later took the last name of her stepfather Bert Haver.
-After the family moved to Ohio, seven-year-old June entered and won a contest of the Cincinnati Conservatory of Music.
+After the family moved to Ohio, seven-year-old June entered and won a contest at the Cincinnati Conservatory of Music.
+Her mother Marie Stovenour was an actress and her stepfather Bert Haver was a musician.
+Haver often doubted who she - careerwise - wanted to follow.

+At age eight, she won a film test by imitating famous actresses including Greta Garbo, Katharine Hepburn, and Helen Hayes.
+Haver's mother, however, prohibited her daughter from becoming a child actress in the film industry, feeling she was too young.
 At age 10, she moved back to Rock Island, where she began performing for Rudy Vallee.
-Working regularly as a band singer by her teens, she performed with the Ted Fio Rito Orchestra for $75 a week.
+Working regularly as a band singer in her teens, she performed with the Ted Fio Rito Orchestra for $75 a week.
 Furthermore, she became a well-known child star on the local radio.

 In the summer of 1942, June Haver moved to Hollywood, where she finished high school.
 She acted in plays in her spare time and during a performance as a southern belle, she was discovered by a scout from 20th Century Fox.
-In 1943, Haver signed a $3,500 a week contract with the studio and made her film debut playing an uncredited role as a hat-check girl in the musical The Gang's All Here (Busby Berkeley, 1943).
+In 1943, Haver signed a $ 3,500-a-week contract with the studio and made her film debut playing an uncredited role as a hatcheck girl in the musical The Gang's All Here (Busby Berkeley, 1943).

 She was dropped shortly after because the studio executives felt that she looked too young, but was later re-signed after her costume and hairstyle were changed.
-20th Century Fox had plans to mold Haver as a glamour girl stand-in for the studio's two biggest stars, Betty Grable and Alice Faye.
+20th Century Fox had plans to mould Haver as a glamour girl stand-in for the studio's two biggest stars, Betty Grable and Alice Faye.
 She debuted on-screen in a supporting role as Cri-Cri in Home in Indiana (Henry Hathaway, 1944).

 According to the actress, she had just turned seventeen years old when her scenes were filmed.
 Even before Home in Indiana was released, she was assigned to replace Alice Faye in the Technicolor-musical, Irish Eyes Are Smiling (Gregory Ratoff, 1944).
-Later that year she co-starred with future husband, Fred MacMurray, in Where Do We Go From Here?
+Later that year she co-starred with her future husband, Fred MacMurray, in Where Do We Go From Here?
 (Gregory Ratoff, 1945), which was the only time the pair appeared together in a film.

 June Haver